ZitongWan/COMP3009J-IR-Assignment/README.md

-# COMP3009J Information Retrieval --- Small and Large Corpus
+# COMP3009J Information Retrieval - Small and Large Corpus

 ## Notification

 * All code runs within the command line and based on testing, all code can run normally.

-* If you are using **Conda**, please make sure to activate the corresponding Conda environment,eg: '**conda activate xxx **'
+* If you are using **Conda**, please make sure to activate the corresponding Conda environment,eg: `conda activate xxx`

 * If using a **local root environment**, please ensure that Python can be found correctly.